makersacademy/CV/README.md

 ## Sam Broughton

-I'm an amateur philosopher, tv fanatic, Cambridge dropout and newly-minted coder.
-My awkward stumble through life so far has enabled me to cultivate many interests, and now that Makers Academy have given me access to a new world of virtually unlimited digital creation, I'm eager to channel these interests into
+I'm an amateur philosopher, tv fanatic, Cambridge dropout and newly-minted coder whose awkward stumble through life has yielded many interests from experimental psychology to classical ballet.
+Now that Makers Academy has given me access to a limitless new world of digital creation, I'm eager to channel these interests into as many projects as I have time for with as many people as possible.

 ## Skills

+#### Systematic thinker
+- My education in philosophy and formal logic has helped immensely in my approach to coding -

 #### Fast learner
-- For our Makers Academy final project, my team and I challenged ourselves to learn
+- For our Makers Academy final project: 'Make It Stop!
+Alarm Clock', my team and I challenged ourselves to learn Nativescript with Angular 2.

-#### Problem Solving
+#### Problem Solver

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+- Debugging

-#### Creativity

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

-#### Makers Academy (July 2016 to September 2016)
+#### Makers Academy Remote (July 2016 to September 2016)

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver